 Dr Jean-François Drolet, B.A.
 (Lund), M.Sc.
 (LSE), DPhil.
 (Oxford)

 Jean-François is originally from Montreal, Canada.
-He graduated from the University of Lund (Sweden) in 2000 with a BA in Politics, and stayed on for another year to complete an MA in Politics in 2001.
-Jean-François then relocated in the United Kingdom to do an MSc in International Relations at the London School of Economics in 2002-2003, and a DPhil in International Relations at the University of Oxford from October 2004 to October 2009.
-Upon completing his doctoral studies, Jean-François taught Politics and International Relations at City University (London) for two years before moving to Queen Mary where he was appointed Senior Lecturer in 2011.
+He graduated from the University of Lund, Sweden, with a BA and MA in Politics (2000/01).
+Jean-François then relocated in the United Kingdom to do an MSc in International Relations at the London School of Economics (2002-2003), and a DPhil in International Relations at the University of Oxford from October 2004 to October 2009.
+Upon completing his doctoral studies, Jean-François taught Politics and International Relations at City University of London for two years before joining Queen Mary in 2011.

-Beyond Tragedy, Nihilism and Perpetual Peace: Politics and International Relations in the Thought of Friedrich Nietzsche (Montreal: Queen’s and McGill University Press, 2019).
+Beyond Tragedy and Perpetual Peace: Politics and International Relations in the Thought of Friedrich Nietzsche (Montreal: McGill-Queens University Press, forthcoming 2020/21).

-American Neoconservatism: The Politics and Culture of a Reactionary Idealism (New York: Columbia university Press, Hbk.
-2011; Oxford University Press, Pbk.
-2013)
+American Neoconservatism: The Politics and Culture of a Reactionary Idealism (New York: Columbia university Press, 2011 [2nd reprint edition Oxford University Press 2014]).

 Peer-Reviewed Journal Articles and Book Chapters

-‘Containing the Kantian Revolutions: A Theoretical Analysis of the Neoconservative Critique of Global Liberal Governance’, Review of International Studies, vol. 26, no. 3, 2010.
+‘Containing the Kantian Revolutions: A Theoretical Analysis of the Neoconservative Critique of Global Liberal Governance’, Review of International Studies, vol. 26, no. 3, 2010, pp. 533-560.

 ‘The Cryptic Cold War Realism of Leo Strauss’, International Politics, vol. 46, no. 1, 2009, pp. 1-27.